Spider Farmer SF600 and SF1000 Grow Light Review

 Overall Thoughts on the SF1000

 The SF1000 is one of Spider Farmer’s entry-level grow lights for small indoor grows.
-It is a strong performer with very good efficiency, but the price point is also high.
+It is a strong performer with very excellent efficiency.
 If your indoor grow involves fast-growing plants, the SF1000 will certainly get the job done.

 Which Light Should You Choose?